JSandersHub/ClassifyingESTC/README.md

 ### 04-create_results.ipynb
 This file creates some more user-friendly output files for users to explore the results.
 In particular, joins back onto the original input data.

-### 04a-create_results_topicnames.ipynb
-Once the researcher has labelled the topics (and higher-level 'categories'), this script creates user-friendly output files.
-Including the original data with the labels applied.